The Practical Guide to Working with a Doula

 We include a free membership to the amazing resource [M]otherboard Birth for all our birth doula clients.
 We love the simplicity of their birth plan template and the collaborative nature of their approach.
 It’s a wonderful resource for learning more about your options for birth too!

 We’ll share a little walkthrough video to show you around the [M]otherboard tools so you feel comfortable getting started.
-Then when you’re ready to build your boards, let us know and we’ll send you an invite link to sign up for free.
-(And if you prefer to make a birth plan a different way - or not at all - that’s ok too!)
+(This is not required - if you prefer to make a birth plan a different way or not at all, that’s ok too!)

 Marlee is our resident sleep counselor.
 This 1-hour session is a chance for you to ask your questions about infant sleep, find out more about babies’ biological sleep needs, and learn some general strategies to help everyone in the family get more rest.